-- Severe substance use disorder addiction is a health condition; its hallmark feature is compulsive use of a substance despite significant negative consequences. - Addiction alters brain function, limiting one's own control over the disease. - Extensive research shows that recurrence of substance use indicates the need for more or different treatment, not punishment.
+- Severe substance use disorder addiction is a health condition; its hallmark feature is compulsive use of a substance despite significant negative consequences. - Extensive research shows that recurrence of substance use indicates the need for more or different treatment, not punishment.